SpartanRedSox.weebly.com

 Castle Ward and Audley Castle

 We started off down the hill towards the yard famous in the opening episodes of "Game of Thrones".
 No bus loads of people in cloaks and swords thankfully.
-We then walked along the coast on the marked path towards 15th Century Audley's Castle.
-You see the Castle then it disappears in the woods, only to reappear further along.
-We ruined a lone cyclist's breakfast at the Castle but he seemed well prepared with stove saucepans etc.
+We then walked along the coast on the marked path towards 15th century Audley's Castle.
+You see the castle then it disappears in the woods, only to reappear further along.
+We ruined a lone cyclist's breakfast at the castle but he seemed well prepared with stove saucepans etc.

 Picture

-We crossed the road and carried on the path on the other side of the wall of the Audleystown Road.
+We crossed the road and carried on the path on the other side of the wall of Audleystown Road.
 First lunch was just before we entered the woods at Gate 6.
 The attendant at the entrance had warned us of possible route closures at this stage due to the damage done by Storm Darragh a few weekends ago.
 However the detours were well marked and whereas it shortened the route, it did not lessen our enjoyment of the walk.

-After a second Lunch, we continued virtually unhindered along the Boundary Trail.
+After a second lunch, we continued virtually unhindered along the Boundary Trail.
 We ended up at the House and decided we had had enough with the lure of tea, coffee and lemon drizzle cake.
-A dry day, ideal for walking and electronic devices telling us we had done 7½ miles.
+A dry day, ideal for walking and electronic devices telling us we had done 7½miles.

-Richard
+Richard M

 Sat 11th Jan 2025